Continued interest lists

 How the order on the continued interest list is decided

-The published admissions rules for the school determine the order, not how long a child is on the list.
+The published admission rules for the school determine the order.
+Lists are not ordered by how long a child has been waiting.

 For example, a child outside the school's catchment area may be pushed down the list if a child inside the catchment area is added.